nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 ```

 The `pr` and `main` jobs implement the CI workflow.
 Setting `timeout-minutes` is needed only if you have very slow tasks.

-You can find more information about using GitHub Actions on the [nx-tag-successful-ci-run](https://github.com/nrwl/nx-tag-successful-ci-run) and [nx-set-shas](https://github.com/nrwl/nx-set-shas) repos.

 ## Distributed CI with Nx Cloud